CJS 340 - Ethics in Criminal Justice » Summer 2019 » Exam 1

 Although disputes about the causes remain open, which of the following statements about incarceration rates (per 100,000 persons in the general population) in the U.S. is correct?

-The Black rate is higher than either the Hispanic or white rate
+A. The White rate is higher than either the Black or Hispanic rate

-The Hispanic rate is higher than either the Black or white rate
+B. The Black rate is higher than either the Hispanic or white rate

 Question #5